victafrancis/little-bloom-website/README.md

 ## About

 This is the website for Little Bloom Photography, capturing authentic moments for families, babies, couples, and more.
-The site features galleries, services, contact forms, and more.
+The site features galleries, pricing, contact forms, and more.

 ## Getting Started